 In Junior stakes, dogs must show a keen desire to hunt, be bold and independent of it’s bracemate.
 Dogs must show desire to find game and when finding such, must point until the handler gets within gun range.
 A blank shot must be fired by the handler to show that the dog is not gunshy.
 The Junior dog should also be responsive to the commands of its handler.

 The Senior dog should also show all of the above PLUS be steady to the flush but can break at gunshot.
 The dog must show willingness to honor without being “whoa-ed” into a honor.
 The Senior dog must retrieve to its handler.
 A Senior dog that “steals point” from its bracemate cannot receive a qualifying score.

 To obtain a Master title is no easy task as the dog must show a “completely finished” performance.
 The dog must be under complete control of its handler at all times.
 This would be the ultimate in a finished hunting dog.
 The dog must stop to flush without a command and also honor without being prompted by the handler.
 The dog must honor the bracemates point and be steady to the flush, shot and retrieve of its bracemates bird.
 The dog must also find game and be steady to wing and shot plus retrieve absolutely to hand a shot bird.
 All this must be done with a minimum of noise and hacking by the handler.

-Score cards are set up to evaluate a dog on a scale of one (1) to ten (10), with five being the magic number, as any score below a five (5) is a failing score and the dog cannot qualify.
-Dogs must maintain a score of at least five in each individual caterfory, with an overall average score of no less than seven (7) to qualify in all levels of testing.
+Scorecards are set up to evaluate a dog on a scale of one (1) to ten (10), with five being the magic number, as any score below a five (5) is a failing score and the dog cannot qualify.
+Dogs must maintain a score of at least five in each individual category, with an overall average score of no less than seven (7) to qualify for all levels of testing.

 Judges must agree on which dogs will qualify before submitting their score sheets to the event secretary.